 Contracts with elements of assembly or installation

-Foreign enterprises should be aware that contracts with elements of assembly or installation, often impact the VAT handling of the goods.
-A typical example would be a delivery of goods to Norway where the customer is the importer of record, but the seller will physically assemble or install the products on site.
-In this case, both the assembly/installation services and the goods would normally be VAT liable as a domestic transaction in Norway.
+Foreign enterprises should be aware that contracts with elements of assembly or installation often impact the VAT handling of the goods.
+A typical example would be a delivery of goods to Norway, where the customer is the importer of record.
+Still, the seller will physically assemble or install the products on-site.
+In this case, the assembly/installation services and the goods would normally be VAT-liable for domestic transactions in Norway.

-The goods and services are regarded as a sale in Norway.
+In Norway, the sale of goods and services is regarded as a sale.
 For foreign businesses, this triggers both registration and reporting responsibilities in Norway.
-In theory, this could be avoided by splitting the contracts into separate deliveries; one for delivery of goods and one for assembly or installation.
+In theory, this could be avoided by splitting the contracts into separate deliveries: one for delivery of goods and one for assembly or installation.
 However, this is rather unpractical and often commercially undesirable.

-Please also note that for contracts containing elements such as maintenance and upgrades as a follow-up obligation, these services will also be VAT liable in Norway.
+Please also note that these services will also be VAT liable in Norway for contracts containing elements such as maintenance and upgrades as a follow-up obligation.

 Also read: Should your business register for VAT in Norway?

-A sale is usually regarded as taking place in Norway if the goods are delivered to the buyer’s premises.
-Please note that whoever is declared as the recipient upon the import of goods will be the customs debtor.
+A sale usually occurs in Norway if the goods are delivered to the buyer’s premises.
+Please note that whoever is declared as the recipient upon importing goods will be the customs debtor.
 This applies regardless of who actually owns or will receive the goods.
-The information stated on invoices and other supporting documentation is of no independent legal significance.
+The information on invoices and other supporting documentation is of no legal significance.

-If the sale will be regarded as a domestic transaction, it is important that the correct entity is stated as the importer of record.
-This ensures that the formal requirements to deduct the import VAT levied on the value of the goods, is in place.
+If the sale will be regarded as a domestic transaction, the correct entity must be stated as the importer of record.
+This ensures that the formal requirements to deduct the import VAT levied on the value of the goods are in place.

 Also read: 6 tips for businesses: How to get a VAT refund in Norway